Prim8/Data_Analysis_R/Activity_monitoring/README.md

 3. **interval**: Identifier for the 5-minute interval in which measurement wastaken

 This project was conducted in multiple parts.
+The
+<a href="http://htmlpreview.github.io/?https://github.com/Prim8/Data_Analysis_R/blob/master/Activity_monitoring/Activity_monitoring.html" target="_blank">Activity_monitoring.html</a>
-The [Activity_monitoring.html](http://htmlpreview.github.io/?https://github.com/Prim8/Data_Analysis_R/blob/master/Activity_monitoring/Activity_monitoring.html) documents in details the steps taken to conduct this study.
+documents in details the steps taken to conduct this study.
 The "figure" folder contains the plots used for this study.

 The steps taken for this study are the following: